- Posted by: Yvonne Rasmussen

 The Quinault plants yielded smaller, very soft fruit that needed to be eaten almost immediately.
 A few growers complained about having to throw away so many Quinault berries because they were too soft.

 Albion berries were by far the best producers, yielding large, sweet, conical fruit on upright stems.
 Currently, the Albion is one of the most popular strawberry varieties in California.
 It was developed at the UC Davis and introduced only a few years ago.
+Photo of some of our harvest of Albion strawberries grown at our demonstration garden.

 Our group kept yield records through Oct.
 31. However, several gardeners, as well as their children and grandchildren, succumbed to temptation and ate some of the juicy crop before it had a chance to be weighed.